 - Extras: Free trial; step-by-step guide for absolute beginners; and 1,000+ real song tutorials.

-Guitar Tricks started in 1998, making it one the oldest — if not the oldest — online guitar lesson company out there.
+Guitar Tricks started in 1998, making it one the oldest — if not the oldest — guitar-learning sites out there.
 Over the past 20 years, the company has grown its library to more than 11,000 lessons taught by knowledgeable instructors from around the globe.

 Core Learning System